Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 While it’s not free to add or claim your business on this site, the perks of Judy’s Book for Business are worth it.
 It’s free for customers to review your business directly on the site, but if you receive other testimonials through social media, email, letters or other sources, Judy’s Book allows you to post them on your business page at no extra charge.

-With a membership, business owners also get a free mobile listing, competitor tracking, a higher search engine ranking and much more.
+When you add your business to Judy’s Book, you also get a free mobile listing, competitor tracking, a higher search engine ranking and much more.

 TipTip